PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 For the hot peel method, swiftly remove the film in one continuous motion while it is still very hot.
 Do not pause or stop mid-peel and avoid pulling it upwards.
 Always pull away.
 Refer to the video below for a proper technique.

 For the cold peel method, remove the garment from the press and allow it to cool completely.
-Once the garment is cold, quickly remove the film in one smooth motion.
+Once the garment is cold, remove the film in one smooth motion.
 Avoid pausing or stopping mid-peel and pulling the film upwards.
 Always pull away.

 PRESSING SUGGESTIONS